 If we want to provide face-to-face communication capability at a distance, how do we do it?
 Do we continue to develop it around current computer technology?
 Do we build new devices?
 Do we integrate our communication into the TV?
 Do we relocate the complexity to a central location?
 Does the $500 network computer fill the bill?

 However we do it…..we need to keep one thing in mind above all others:

 Can this new communication device be easily used by ANYONE?
 If not…..then we are missing the point.

 I will dig up more article on the history of desktop videoconferencing and post them periodically here.

-To those of you who use this technology (video chat, video conferencing, etc) on your cell phones, at work, at Starbucks, or at home, remember that it took years and years of development and technical innovation (not to mention cultural change), by thousands of people in this industry to make it easy for you, in 2015, to communicate easily visually.
+To those of you who use this technology (video chat, video conferencing, etc) on your cell phones, at work, at Starbucks, or at home, remember that it took years of development and technical innovation (not to mention cultural change) by thousands of people in this industry to make it easy for you, in 2015 or now 2020, to communicate easily visually.
 To them I say: Thank You!